goetas/twital/doc/tags/attr-append.rst

 Twital allows you to create HTML/XML attributes in a very simple way.

-`t:attr-append` is a different version of `t:attr` that allows to append content to existing attributes instead of replacing it.
+`t:attr-append` is a different version of `t:attr`: it allows to append content to existing attributes instead of replacing it.

 .. code-block:: xml+jinja